tonyoconnell/classroomio/apps/classroomio-com/src/blog/google-open-source-peer-bonus.md

 Later in November, a project I have been working on for over 3 years got accepted into an open source program by the amazing Codacy called [Codacy Pioneers](https://codacy.com/pioneers).
 Where they provide open source contributors with financial support, training from mentors and access to their suite of tools.

-After I made [ClassroomIO](https://git.new/class) open source, a lot of people helped us get traction from the community and soon enough we got noticed by several educators in the community.
+After I made [Rebuild You](https://git.new/class) open source, a lot of people helped us get traction from the community and soon enough we got noticed by several educators in the community.

 ## What is the Google Open Source Peer Bonus?